GevorgGevorgyan1/Drawing-App-Mini-Paint/README.md

 ## Files

-- `drawing_app.py`: The main Python file containing the drawing logic and UI elements.
-- `image.py`: The image processing file where the drawing is created and stored.
+- `main.py`: The main Python file containing the drawing logic and UI elements and the image processing file where the drawing is created and stored.

 ## How to Run